|

 will thus lead to a failure unless the maintainer deliberately

-decided to include that modified binary file in the debian
+decided to include that modified binary file in the debian tarball

-tarball (by listing it in debian/source/include-binaries).
-The
+(by listing it in debian/source/include-binaries).
+The build will

-directory unless they have been allowed through
+unless they have been allowed through

 debian/source/include-binaries.